Polygamy: Judaism

 Rabbeinu Gershom's ban on polygamy was not adopted by Sephardic communities.
-Some later Sephardic Jews such as Abraham David Taroç are known to have multiple wives.
+Some later Sephardic Jews such as Abraham David Taroç are known to have had multiple wives.
 Polygamy was common among Jewish communities in the Levant, possibly due to the influence of Muslim society, with 17% of divorce claims by women being due to complaints over husbands taking additional wives.
 According to R. Joseph Karo (16th century author of the last great codification of Jewish law, the Shulchan Aruch), and many other rabbis from Safed, the ban of Rabbeinu Gershom had expired, and therefore even Ashkenazim could marry additional wives.
 Even in instances where the husband made prenuptial agreements not to marry additional wives, local rabbis found loopholes to allow them to do so anyway.

 In the modern day, polygamy is generally not condoned by Jews.
 Ashkenazi Jews have continued to follow Rabbeinu Gershom's ban since the 11th century.
 Some Mizrahi Jewish communities (particularly Yemenite Jews and Persian Jews) discontinued polygyny more recently, after they immigrated to countries where it was forbidden or illegal.
-Israel prohibits polygamy by law,and Mizrahi Jews are not permitted to enter into new polygamous marriages in Israel, though existing marriages may be maintained.
+Israel prohibits polygamy by law, and Mizrahi Jews are not permitted to enter into new polygamous marriages in Israel, though existing marriages may be maintained.
 In practice, however, the law is loosely enforced, primarily to avoid interference with Bedouin culture, where polygyny is practiced.
 Polygamy may still occur in non-European Jewish communities that exist in countries where it is not forbidden, such as Jewish communities in Iran or Morocco.

 Late Sephardic chief rabbi Ovadia Yosef supported the legalisation by the Israeli government of polygamy and the practice of pilegesh (the keeping of concubines).
 Tzvi Zohar, a professor from the Bar-Ilan University, recently suggested that based on the opinions of leading halachic authorities, the concept of concubines may serve as a practical halachic justification for premarital or non-marital cohabitation.

 Karaite Judaism has no rules against polygyny, though the practice itself in modern times is rare, and is not found at all among Karaites living in countries where polygamy is against the law.
 The husband, however, is only allowed to take other wives if he has the means and ability to treat them equally to the primary wife, and even then only if there was no anti-polygamy clause in their marriage contract from either party.
 Polyandry, on the other hand, is expressly forbidden.